 The best candidates may not be found simply through a help-wanted ad.
 You have to consider where your ideal candidates are likely to be found.
 Are they attending job fairs?
 Do they frequent networking events related to their skills?
 Are they looking on job search sites or working with recruiting services?
 Position your ad and outreach accordingly.

 To level up your ability to find and retain great talent, you’ll want to make yourself known.
 In today’s digital-friendly business environment, that’s never been easier.
 Establish an active presence online that allows you to share your brand and expertise with the world.
 Use multiple platforms and channels to share information about your company, your services, what a typical day is like, etc. When you’re recruiting, let people know!
 Just be sure you’re clearly communicating what you’re looking for and what’s in it for them.
 Being visible to your target audience is vital.
 It takes patience and consistent effort to make your voice heard, but it can pay off in both recruiting and business development efforts.

 We Walk in Your Hiring Shoes

 While hiring in the restoration industry is no cakewalk, we empathize because we walk in your shoes!
 In 1988, we started a restoration business (Power Dry) and scaled it to become one of the largest, independently owned operations in our market.
-Over time, we figured out what it takes to own and operate a profitable restoration services company successfully.
-And in 2005, we began providing our systems, methods and tools to other restorers across North America.
+Over time, we figured out what it takes to successfully own and operate a profitable restoration services company successfully.
+In 2002, we began providing our systems, methods and tools to other restorers across North America.
 We are now hundreds of restoration companies strong in the More Floods member network.
 Need more resources to help in your hiring efforts?
 Download our free article, Making My Restoration Business Work Without Me, for real-world insights and free tools you can use!